Open an Indonesian bank account in 6 steps

 SWIFT/BIC code: BMRIIDJA

 Bank Mandiri is the largest bank in Indonesia and has the most branches.
 Opening an account at Mandiri might be very attractive for foreigners who want to own a Rupiah bank account.
-The bank has a smartphone application lets you send money to other accounts within seconds.
-Mandiri offers individuals and corporations payment solutions such as debit cards, credit cards, and bank accounts.
+The bank has a smartphone application that lets you send money to other accounts within seconds.
+Mandiri offers individual and corporate payment solutions such as debit cards, credit cards, and bank accounts.

 Bank Negara Indonesia (BNI)